What is Psychotherapy?

-Counselling is founded upon a professional relationship between a counsellor and client.
+Psychotherapy is founded upon a professional relationship between a therapist and client.
 Within this relationship a client can explore their challenges and life experiences with the goal of improved mental health and overall wellness.
-As a counsellor I facilitate growth by first promoting a space of safety and trust.
-Within this space, the process of counselling is dynamic.
+As a psychotherapist I facilitate growth by first promoting a space of safety and trust.
+Within this space, the process of therapy is dynamic.
 Together with my client, we may gain insight into a client's experiences by observation of our direct relationship and interaction.

 I draw inspiration from a branch of psychodynamic theory known as attachment theory.
 The attachment framework allows me to connect a client’s development and childhood experiences with adult challenges and relationship behaviour.
 Attachment theory also helps me to better understand a client’s response system and the coping mechanisms that they use when experiencing challenges.